What happens when you take 9,000 square feet of unused space and turn it into a vibrant community green space?

 Along with improving the area for walking and recreation, including green infrastructure elements that will reduce the heat island impacts and contribute shade and cooling to the walkways, the project sought to advance equity for underserved communities.

-The project benefited a disadvantaged nearby area – identified as such due to the number of students that receive Free or Reduced-Price Meals and the Area Median Income.
-The project provided connections to safe sidewalks and bike lanes, improved walkability and access to recreation and 100% of grant funds, which come from a Clean California Local Grant Program, will benefit the nearby community.
+The project benefited a disadvantaged nearby area — identified as such due to the number of students that receive Free or Reduced-Price Meals and the Area Median Income.
+The project provided connections to safe sidewalks and bike lanes, and improved walkability and access to recreation.
+The nearby community benefitted from 100% of grant funds provided by the Clean California Local Grant Program.

 Of course, underneath the addition of landscaping and other green infrastructure elements, the team had to consider stormwater runoff.